 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Arlington - Sunderland is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Arlington - Sunderland is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Arlington - Sunderland who work in management occupations (16.00%), sales jobs (12.36%), and teaching (8.85%).
+Overall, Arlington - Sunderland is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Arlington - Sunderland who work in management occupations (17.07%), sales jobs (12.68%), and healthcare (6.70%).

-Telecommuters are a relatively large percentage of the workforce: 25.01% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 27.38% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Arlington - Sunderland has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Arlington - Sunderland has few renters and college students.
 But the biggest reason it is quieter in Arlington - Sunderland than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Arlington - Sunderland may be for you.

-Arlington - Sunderland is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Arlington - Sunderland does not have a public transit system used by locals to get to and from work.

-The education level of Arlington - Sunderland ranks among the highest in the nation.
-Of the 25-and-older adult population in Arlington - Sunderland, 43.81% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Arlington - Sunderland is one of the most well-educated cities in the nation.
+47.57% of adults in Arlington - Sunderland have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 Arlington - Sunderland is a somewhat ethnically-diverse town.
 The people who call Arlington - Sunderland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arlington - Sunderland residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Arlington - Sunderland include Irish, English, German, Italian, and French.